Common Syntax: SQL

-This procedure provides an overview of common SQL syntax, including the SELECT, FROM, WHERE and ORDERBY statements.
+This procedure provides an overview of common syntax, including the SELECT, FROM, WHERE and ORDERBY statements.

 SELECT Section